shunliz/AWS-certificate/withe-papers/aws-well-architected-framework.md

 Mitigate deployment risks

 **OPS 3 How do you know that you are ready to support a workload?**

+> _Evaluate the operational readiness of your workload, processes and procedures, and personnel_
+>
+> _to help you understand the operational risks related to your workload._

 Continuous improvement culture